astronautdolphindetective/otia/README.md

 - Easily add new Lidar scanners by implementing a function and specifying the required parameters.

-## Future Work

-- Automatic conversion of data into ROS bags.

 ## TODOs

 - Implement automatic path generation.